iamdanielv/samplemicroservice/server/README.md

 ### Dockerfile BKMs

-the sample dockerfile shows some BKMs, such as:
+The sample dockerfile shows some BKMs, such as:

 * Using a multi-stage build - Learn more at [Docker's Documentation for Multi-stage builds](https://docs.docker.com/build/building/multi-stage/)
 * Running as non-root user
 * Using ENV (environment) variables
 * Using the EXPOSE keyword to hint the exposed/expected ports
+* Using a `.dockerignore` file to tell docker build context to ignore certain files - Learn more at [.dockerignore Documentation](https://docs.docker.com/engine/reference/builder/#dockerignore-file)

 For even more BKMs, check out [Docker's Best Practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)